Tigers' Cabrera gets 3,000th hit; 33rd player to reach mark | MLB | Journal Gazette

 Cabrera got three hits Wednesday to get to 2,999, then struck out in his final at-bat of the night.
 He went 0 for 3 Thursday and was intentionally walked his final time up against the Yankees, drawing loud boos and chants from Detroit fans.

-The milestone remained on deck when Friday night’s game against Colorado was rained out.
+The hallowed hit remained on deck when Friday night’s game against Colorado was rained out.

-Cabrera was the third player to get his 3,000th hit while with Detroit, joining Ty Cobb and Al Kaline.
+Cabrera was the third player to get his 3,000th hit while with Detroit, joining late Hall of Famers Ty Cobb and Al Kaline.

+“Al is one of my heroes.
+It’s really sad he couldn’t see it because he would always talk about this moment.
+Hopefully, somewhere right now he’s happy and smiling,” Cabrera said.

 While age has diminished his power to clear any fence and smash opposite-field shots to right-center, Cabrera has enjoyed a monster career at the plate.